Home » Sides » Tofu Bacon (Vegan Bacon Bits)

 Coconut oil adds richness and helps with crisping the tofu during baking.
 It mimics the fattiness found in traditional bacon, making the tofu bacon more satisfying and indulgent without the need for animal fat.
 If you prefer, olive oil or another neutral oil can be used as a substitute, but it may not provide the same depth of richness.

-Paired (perfectly) with Miso-gochujang Mac n’ Cheese.
+Or paired with Miso-gochujang Mac n’ Cheese.

-Tofu Bacon
+Tofu Bacon (Vegan Bacon Bits)

 Diana Kostrov